Brendonovich/prisma-client-rust/README.md

 ## Affiliation

-Pirsma Client Rust is not an official Prisma product, only a community made layer on top of Prisma's engines.
+Prisma Client Rust is not an official Prisma product, only a community made layer on top of Prisma's engines.

 ## Acknowledgements